-You can locate a specific keyword pattern using the Search bar.
+You can locate a specific URL pattern using the Search bar.

 Enter your search query and click (or just hit `Enter`).
-The Custom URL Categories list will now only show Categories containing a keyword pattern that matches your search query.
+The Custom URL Categories list will now only show Categories containing the patterns that match your search query.

 To return to the full list of Custom URLs, just click the button.